 Bodrum Cruise Port, one of the major passenger entrance gates, and adding value to tourism in the Bodrum district of Mugla, hosted the 101st and last call of the year on Tuesday, November 22.

-The season ended with the 323-metre-long Costa Venezia, which called at Bodrum port 15 times.
+The season ended with the 323-m-long Costa Venezia, which called at Bodrum port 15 times.

 The ships of the world’s major cruise companies passed through the Port in 2022.
 The 347-m-long RCI-Royal Caribbean ship Odyssey of the Seas visited Bodrum for the first time and the city also hosted a liner of this size for the first time in its history.

 Bodrum Cruise Port carried out turnaround operations this year, serving ~15,000 passengers on a total of 21 cruises as the homeport of the Blue Sapphire ship.
 Adding 650 cruises between Bodrum-Kos Island (Greece) and 100,000+ ferry passengers to the cruise travel, it also attracted attention with sea tourism.